 This year, as part of Orianne’s research and conservation efforts in the Great Northern Forests, we began tracking 16 Wood Turtles using radio telemetry, and have already learned some useful information about how some of the turtles in the area are using the landscape differently than their stream-mates.
 While most of the 16 turtles are doing what we expected, which is to say they are spending most of their time in the floodplain in thick vegetation and occasionally venturing into upland fields and forests, a few of those turtles have exhibited very consistent preferences for habitats you might not expect.

 Another, nicknamed “Swamp Thing” hasn’t left a flooded willow wetland since she laid her eggs in June, and nine times out of ten we find the turtle dubbed “McKinley Morganfield” (AKA: Muddy Waters) buried shell-deep in some sort of muck at the edge of a pond.
 On the few instances we’ve seen that turtle in the uplands, her shell is caked with muck.
-And “Stringy”, whose nickname I’ll leave you wondering about, has spent the entire spring and summer on the edge of sand beaches less than a stone’s throw from the river.
+And “Stringy”, whose nickname has nothing to do with her habitat preferences, has spent the entire spring and summer on the edge of sand beaches less than a stone’s throw from the river.
 Sandy beaches aren’t exactly a novel habitat for Wood Turtles, but what is odd is that she hasn’t gone anywhere else the entire season.
 Then there are the three that seem quite fond of one upland horse pasture almost 1000 feet from the river.